VILLAGE FESTIVAL DAY

-On Prospect Green - A first for Waterside Arts, Birds of Prey from the New Forest with a chance to get close-up to photograph, draw or paint them.
-Visit John Edwards in the Art Tent for a painting and drawing workshop, whether it’s the pier, the view or the birds he will be there to offer advice and help.
+On Prospect Green – A first for Waterside Arts, Birds of Prey from the New Forest with a chance to get close-up to photograph, draw or paint them.
+People were able to visit John Edwards in the Art Tent for a painting and drawing workshop, whether it was the pier, the view or the birds he was able to offer advice and help.

 Around the Village – Street theatre from Guy Heathcote and fun & games with Mortimer Sparks.
 As part of the Festival Fringe, ‘Taste of the South’ stalls will be showcasing local food and crafts.

 Come down to the little amphitheatre on The Prom to be entertained for the evening while you watch the boats go by.
 Bring your own picnic and enjoy the music – why not have a drink in the garden of ‘The Lord Nelson’ !

 6pm – Waterside Community Choir – formed last year, the choir is made up of people from the Waterside who love singing.
 Their repertoire is growing all the time with songs to suit all tastes.